pragmatic-rest/spec/schemas/model/README.md

 TODO

- - tests
- - proper examples
+  - Test using a proper schema url